The best credit cards for a poor credit rating.

 Representative Example – If you spend £1,200 at a purchase interest rate of 34.94% p.a. (variable) your representative APR will be 34.9% APR (variable).
 Your APR and credit limit may vary depending on your circumstances.

 You can stay on top of your spending with email alerts to avoid missing repayments.
-Capital One rewards you with up to two optional credit balance increases per year if you display good card management.
+Capital One rewards you with up to two optional credit balance increases per year if you manage your card well.

 5. Aqua Classic Credit Card